omar-sharif03/omar-sharif03.github.io/_pages/research.md

 ## <font color="#00cc66"> Others </font>

-Some collaborative works with CUET NLP members were accepted in several conferences/journals.
+Some collaborative works with CUET NLP members were accepted in several conferences/ journals.
 However, my contribution to these works was <25%.
 I performed a subset of these tasks: {Concpetualization, Verify implementation, Review and Edited draft manuscript}.

  **Multi-class Textual Emotion Categorization using Ensemble of Convolutional and Recurrent Neural Network**
   Tanzaia Parvin, *<b><font color="#000">Omar Sharif</font></b>*, Mohammed Moshiul Hoque